Thor knows a tracker, one that could help with finding the Tesseract.

 He's almost giddy when he starts figuring some of it out, if only a little.

 Banner notices the 'kid' watching him.
-Granted, said kid is actually eighteen and taller than even Thor, but Bruce still sees him as a kid.
+Granted, said kid is actually eighteen and taller than even Thor, but Bruce still sees him as a child.

 He's a little annoyed at that, and eventually just asks, though politely, just why the kid (Juugo, right?) seems so ridiculously interested in him.